What is a Nutsetter? | Types of Nutsetter Skip to content

 Why are Nutsetters Used?

-Nut setters are inserted into an impression driver or machine instead of getting used as a screwdriver.
+Nut setters are inserted into an impression driver or machine, rather than being used as a screwdriver.
 Usually, nut setters are used for driving lag bolts or lag screws with an impression driver.
-At Benchmark Abrasives, we provide a variety of Magnetic Nut Setters.
+At Benchmark Abrasives, we provide a range of magnetic nut setters.

 Types of Nutsetter